BalazsJako/ImGuiColorTextEdit/README.md

 Demo project: https://github.com/BalazsJako/ColorTextEditorDemo

-This is my attempt to write a relatively simple widget which provides source code editing functionality with basic syntax highlighting.
+This started as my attempt to write a relatively simple widget which provides source code editing functionality with basic syntax highlighting.
+Now there are other contributors who provide valuable additions.

 While it relies on Omar Cornut's https://github.com/ocornut/imgui, it does not follow the "pure" one widget - one function approach.
-Since the editor has to maintain a relatively complex internal state, it did not seem to be practical to try and enforce fully immediate mode.
+Since the editor has to maintain a relatively complex and large internal state, it did not seem to be practical to try and enforce fully immediate mode.

-The code is work in progress, please report if you find any issues.
+The code is (still) work in progress, please report if you find any issues.

 # Main features
  - approximates typical code editor look and feel (essential mouse/keyboard commands work - I mean, the commands _I_ normally use :))